-The following tuition rates for the 2020-2021 academic year (Autumn, Winter, and Spring Quarters) include the Services and Activities Fee and the Technology Fee:
+The following tuition rates for the 2021-2022 academic year (Autumn, Winter, and Spring Quarters), inclusive of the Services, Activities, and Technology Fees:

 |Quarterly Full-time Tuition 7 - 18 credits

 |Academic Year Tuition

 |Per-credit Tuition 2 credits

 |Per-credit Tuition 3 credits

 |Per-credit Tuition 6 credits

 Note: tuition rates may increase for future years.
 Details will be posted here and on the UW Bothell tuition page when they become available.

 Funding assistance may be available.
 Applicants to the University of Washington should use the Free Application for Federal Student Aid (FAFSA) to apply for financial aid.
 You can apply online at www.fafsa.ed.gov.
 Contact the UW Bothell Financial AIS Office at firstname.lastname@example.org or 425.352.5326 for more information.

 A limited number of scholarships may be available to incoming students.
 Please see our Program Funding page for details.